nextcloud/documentation/admin_manual/enterprise_clients/publishing_android_app.rst

 A successful upload looks like this:

 .. image:: ../images/android_custom_20.png
+   :scale: 75%

 Your app is not yet published, but only uploaded to your account.
 There is one more step to take before you can publish, and that is to go back to the **Pricing & Distribution** page and fill out the **Consent** section.

 .. image:: ../images/android_custom_21.png
+   :scale: 75%

 Click the Save Draft button, and if you followed all the required steps you should now see a **Publish App** button.

 .. image:: ../images/android_custom_22.png

-It will not be published immediately, but after review by Google.
+It will not be published immediately, but after review by Google, which usually takes just a few hours.

 .. image:: ../images/android_custom_23.png